sahanjournal/audience-insight-assistant/README.md

 In the prompt session, I describe the structure of the data and what each field means -- so the LLM can understand the data better.

 You can switch out the knowledge files with audience insight data you have available.
-Example: Google Analytics data, annual audience survey data, etc.
+Example: Google Analytics data, annual audience survey data, Quantcast, etc.

 Prompt:
 -